magicmonkey/go-streamdeck/README.md

 # Go Streamdeck

-A Go interface to an Elgato Streamdeck.
+A Go interface to an Elgato Streamdeck (currently works with the 32-button XL only because that's what I have).

 [![GoDoc](https://godoc.org/github.com/magicmonkey/go-streamdeck?status.svg)](https://godoc.org/github.com/magicmonkey/go-streamdeck)

 _Designed for and tested with Ubuntu, Go 1.13+ and a Streamdeck XL.
-Images are probably the wrong size for other streamdecks; bug reports and patches are welcome!_
+Images are the wrong size for other streamdecks; bug reports and patches are welcome!_

 ## Installation